AtunBetun/crossmint-challenge/README.md

 This project is a C# console application that solves the Megaverse challenge.
 The algorithm aims to manipulate a map, adjusting it to match a predefined goal map, with a focus on handling API constraints and failures efficiently.

+I chose C# for the project given its the language I have most experience at my current SWE role.

 ## Algorithm

 1. **Get the map goal**